 - parenting that provides structure, warmth, emotional support and positive reinforcement, and

 - positive support from other adults outside their immediate family, such as relatives, family friends and teachers.

 Providing children with an environment in which they feel both physically and psychologically safe is an important priority.

 However, the capacity of a parent who is the victim of family violence to provide a child with these protective factors is inhibited by the effects of the violence on that parent.
 For example, exposure to violence can result in the victim parent:

-- changing the way they parent in front of the abusive parent to avoid more anger and abuse
+- changing the way they parent in front of the abusive parent to avoid more anger and abuse;

-- being less able to meet the child’s needs due to the stress of the abuse
+- being less able to meet the child’s needs due to the stress of the abuse;

-- experiencing depression and other mental health problems that can affect parenting, and
+- experiencing depression and other mental health problems that can affect parenting; and

 - using harsh discipline due to stress (this has been found to stop when the family is safe).

-- using coercive and manipulative tactics;
+- use of coercive and manipulative tactics;

-- use unnecessarily harsh discipline;
+- unnecessarily harsh discipline;

-- express anger towards the child; and
+- anger towards the child; and

-- are uninvolved in parenting.
+- being uninvolved in parenting.

 These behaviours compound the effects of the violence on the child.

 If you would like legal advice on the effect of family violence on children or any other legal matter, please contact Armstrong Legal.